 - Removable, adjustable cheek pads that are easily washable

 2. Stilo ST5 KRT Karting Helmet

 For years, Stilo have been designing and providing the cutting edge in helmet technology for racing drivers the world over, and their ST5 karting model is no different.
 It looks strikingly similar to the ST5 Zero, instantly recognizable as a top-level racing helmet.
-So, if that doesn’t immediately score the helmet some cool points, I don’t know what will!

 On the inside, dual-density foam lining provides an extra layer of safety intermingled with absolute comfort.
 It also molds to fit the driver’s face due to the foam composition.
-Another aspect of the foam is that it will absorb impact far better than most interior linings, further focusing on Stilo’s goal for safety.
+Another aspect of the foam is that it will absorb impact far better than most interior linings, further focusing on Stilo’s goal for improving karting safety.

-There is a collection of small yet effective vents on the chin area of the helmet; more than you would see on most helmets out there.
+There is a collection of small yet effective vents on the chin area of the helmet, more than you would see on most helmets out there.
 This is due to the choice not to include vents on the scalp or rear of the helmet.
 A lot of drivers dislike scalp vents due to how water will get into them and cause discomfort.

-You can also add spoilers to this helmet in order to adjust aerodynamics as you see fit!
-The added benefit is that the helmet will look extra cool, too.
+You can also add spoilers to this helmet in order to adjust aerodynamics as you see fit.
+The added benefit is that the helmet will look extra cool too!

 - Dual-density foam lining molds to the driver’s face for a perfect fit

 - Lack of scalp or rear ventilation can lead to more visor fogging